LonoCloud/conlink/docs/guides/compose-tools.md

-# Compose scripts
+# Compose Tools

-Conlink also includes scripts that make docker compose a much more powerful development and testing environment:
+Conlink includes some tools/programs that make docker compose a much more powerful development and testing environment:

 * `mdc` - modular management of multiple compose configurations
-* `wait.sh` - wait for network and file conditions before continuing
+* `wait` - wait for network and file conditions before continuing
-* `copy.sh` - recursively copy files with variable templating
+* `copy` - recursively copy files with variable templating

 ## mdc